puppetlabs/puppetlabs-postgresql/README.md

 Installs the postgresql postgis packages.

 ###Class: postgresql::lib::devel
-Installs the packages containing the development libraries for PostgreSQL.
+Installs the packages containing the development libraries for PostgreSQL and symlinks pg_config into `/usr/bin` (if not in `/usr/bin` or `/usr/local/bin`).

 ####`package_ensure`
 Override for the `ensure` parameter during package installation.
 Defaults to `present`.